-- Construction costs were prepared by the construction manager, Lend Lease Construction, and assumes that bids will be received in November 2013. - Estimate includes a design development phase contingency of 5 percent. - Estimate assumes non-wage rate pricing (Add 8 percent for wage rate). - The estimate does not include a project contingency.
+- Construction cost was prepared by the construction manager, Lend Lease Construction, and assumes that bids will be received in November 2013. - Estimate includes a Construction Document phase contingency of 5 percent. - Estimate assumes non-wage rate pricing (Add 8 percent for wage rate). - The estimate does not include a project contingency.